 Paradis (lower leg) is moving and exercising without a walking boot, Ian Rapoport of NFL Network reports.

 Rapoport suggested Paradis is ahead of schedule following November surgery to his fractured right fibula, an important point considering the Broncos' center is expected to be one of the more sought-after offensive linemen on the open market when he eventually hits free agency this summer.
 Paradis, who hadn't missed an offensive snap since entering the league prior to the aforementioned injury, is expected to see interest from a number of suitors -- chief among them his current team, which has expressed some interest in re-signing its starting center according to Zack Kelberman of 247 Sports.

 Paradis (lower leg) was placed on injured reserve Monday, Adam Schefter of ESPN reports.

 As expected, Paradis will miss the remainder of the 2018 season on injured reserve.
-The veteran center suffered a fractured right fibula during a Week 9 loss to the Texans, and will undergo surgery.
-Expect one either Conner McGovern, Sam Jones or Gino Gradkowski to draw the start at center during Sunday's matchup against the Chargers.
+The veteran center suffered a fractured right fibula during a Week 9 loss to the Texans and will undergo surgery.
+Expect one of either Conner McGovern, Sam Jones or Gino Gradkowski to draw the start at center during Sunday's matchup against the Chargers.

 Paradis (lower leg) will require season-ending surgery to address a fractured fibula and torn ligaments suffered during Sunday's 19-17 loss to the Texans, Mike Klis of 9News Denver reports.